GabrielCalin/PlotKing/README.md

 **The code in this repository is proudly and entirely written using AI**

-# BookKing - AI Story Builder
+# PlotKing - AI Story Builder

-BookKing is an interactive AI-powered application that helps writers generate, validate, and refine novels.
+PlotKing is an interactive AI-powered application that helps writers generate, validate, and refine novels.
 The application takes a short plot description and transforms it into a complete book using local LLM deployments.

 ![alt text](images/image.png)